 What is the reason why police officers hold flashlights overhand?

-Police officers have several techniques they use when it comes to going out on patrol.
+Police officers have several techniques they use when going out on patrol.
 Here are 7 reasons why.

 1. To enforce their authority

 One of the reasons police officers carry flashlights is to demonstrate their presence and authority.
 They may appear more combative, or they may demonstrate control over others.